dpspcghst/solved-problems-and-amusing-snippets/README.md

-# solved-problems
+# solved-problems-and-amusing-snippets
-Repository for problems solved.
+Repository for problems solved and amusing snippets.